ivoyager/ivoyager_tables/README.md

 #### Table Editor Warning!

-Most .csv/.tsv file editors will "interpret" and change (i.e., corrupt) table data without any warning, especially numbers and text that looks (even vaguely) like dates or perhaps other things.
-For example, Excel will change "1.32712440018e20" to "1.33E+20" and "mar-1" to ####### on saving.
+Most .csv/.tsv file editors will "interpret" and change (i.e., corrupt) table data without any warning, including numbers and text that looks even vaguely like dates (or perhaps other things).
+Excel is especially agressive in stripping out precision in large or small numbers, e.g., "1.32712440018E+20" converts to "1.33E+20" on saving.
 One editor that does NOT change data without your input is [Rons Data Edit](https://www.ronsplace.ca/Products/RonsDataEdit).
 There is a free version that will let you work with files with up to 1000 rows.

 ## DB_ENTITIES Format